Home & School Communication

 Resolving difficult situations

-The best way to resolve conflict is at a parent-teacher level.
+The best way to resolve conflict is at the parent-teacher level.
 Problems are likely to be resolved when people talk directly to each other.
-Everyone benefits when teachers and parents work together on behalf of students.

 Parent Concerns: A Guide for Resolution

 From time to time you may have a query or worry about an aspect of your child's schooling.
 A healthy, honest relationship between you and your child's teacher contributes to your child's learning and school success.
-The process in this brochure were developed primarily by parents and represent some of the best practices for handling these concerns fairly and respectfully.
+The processes outlined in this guide were developed primarily by parents and represent some of the best practices for handling these concerns fairly and respectfully.